namehash/ens-normalize-python/README.md

 ## List of all `DisallowedNameError` types

-Fatal errors are not considered curable because it may be challenging to suggest a specific substring transformation that might resolve the problem.
+Disallowed name errors are not considered curable because it may be challenging to suggest a specific normalization suggestion that might resolve the problem.

 | `DisallowedNameErrorType` | General info |
 | ------------------------- | ------------ |